unchase/fluentpos-poc/add-migrations.md

-## Catalog
+### Important - While Switching from MySQL to MSSQL via EFcore, make sure to delete all the migrations, and re-add migrations via the below CLI Command.
-### Navigate to `src\Modules.Catalogs.Infrastructure` and execute the following.
+### Navigate to `src\Modules.{Module_Name}.Infrastructure` and execute the following.
-dotnet ef migrations add CatalogsInit --startup-project ../Bootstrapper -o Persistence/Migrations/
+dotnet ef migrations add {commitMessage} --startup-project ../Bootstrapper -o Persistence/Migrations/